me-smishra27/HEALTH-INSURANCE-CROSS-SELL-PREDICTION/README.md

 #### Technical Details for ML : We trained 5 Different Algorithms
 ( Logistic Regression , K-Nearest Neighbors , Random Forest , XGBoost and CatBoost )
 We used GridSearchCV and BayesSearchCV for HyperParameter Tuning Comparing both F1 and AUC-ROC Score , we can see that Random Forrest and  XGBoost model performs the best .
-Best AUC-ROC = 0.86 , Best F1=0.44
+Recall of 65%, Best AUC-ROC = 0.86 , Best F1=0.44

 #### Conclusions : Insights from exploring the Data :